xtyangpsp/YangAndGao_AlaskaFWANT/README.md

 # YangAndGao_NatComm2019
-Codes and data for Yang and Gao, Nature Communications, 2019 paper
+Source data and computer codes for Yang and Gao, Nature Communications, 2019 paper

 ## Directories
+1. Figure_4:
+Shear-wave velocities below each volcano at multiple depths.
+2. Figure_6:
+Trace element Moho depth estimated from La/Yb and Sr/Y, based on the relationsip defined by Lieu and Stern (2019).
-1. Figure_S2:
+3. Figure_S2:
 Phase delay measurements for each iteration and the plotting MATLAB script.
-2. Movie_S1:
+4. Movie_S1:
 The MATLAB script to create Movie S1 in the supplement.
 All data, including the velocity model, volcanoes, and slab interface model, are included.
-3. velocitymodel:
 The 3-D shear velocity model from this study in netCDF format.
 This *.nc file can be read using any netCDF reader.
 A MATLAB script is provided as a wrapper to read the velocity model.

 ## System requirements
 1. The codes have been tested on macOS HighSierra;